aldebaro/ufpa-face-detection/README.md

 [6] http://www.lienhart.de/Prof._Dr._Rainer_Lienhart/Source_Code_files/ICIP2002.pdf (this provides more details about how the Haar features can be calculated)

 [10] Improved Boosting Algorithms Using Confidence-rated Predictions.
-Schapire and Singer, 1999. - The default detector does not use the original Two-class Discrete AdaBoost Algorithm (that is described, e.g., at http://docs.opencv.org/2.4/modules/ml/doc/boosting.html?highlight=weak#id4 ) but it uses the "confidence-rated" version proposed by  Schapire and Singer in 1999.
+Schapire and Singer, 1999. - The default detector does not use the original Two-class Discrete AdaBoost Algorithm (that is described, e.g., at http://docs.opencv.org/2.4/modules/ml/doc/boosting.html?highlight=weak#id4 )

 [11] More info about boosting: http://cbio.mskcc.org/~aarvey/boosting_papers.html